 - help advance student learning around energy and the environment;

-- ensure student readiness for jobs in a clean energy economy; and
+- ensure student readiness for jobs in a low carbon economy; and

 - help schools save money through increased energy efficiency.